fanyang805/fanyang.github.io/_projects/machine-learning/assets/img/navigation.markdown

 ## Training results

 Here the transfer learning is used to reduce the training time.
-A model trained for collision-avoidance is used as the starting point.
+A model trained for collision-avoidance is used as a starting point.

 The training results are shown below.
 In right figure, robot moves to the goal pose and thus obtains the highest episode reward.
 <div class="row justify-content-sm-center">